jdoleary/Spellmasons/docs/TasksCurrent.md

-- there is a circumstance in multiplayer where a player's upgradeslefttochoose is 3 but they don't see the popup (happens in local)
-## Brad playtest
+## To fix from Brad playtest
 - If you are changing your name and you exit the menu with esc it doesn't save the name
 - Don't play turn end sound fx if you've already ended yoru turn
 - if you are self targeting when you end your turn, all the cast predictions and the self targeting warrning stay up while AI takes their turn
-- he likes having his name above his head even in singleplayer
 - bug: after dying, quitting to main menu and starting new run, Brad kept his old spells
 - shield should show on your healthbar
 - bug: he got "invalid target" when trying to cast on the top of a wall but he was using "expand" so it shoul've been valid cause there were targets in the radius
+- trap radius too big
+- "targeting self" comes up when using steal mana which is true but confusing
+- I can see him at 0,0 when he's choosing spawn and if he queues up a spwll it draws the green line
+- Game ending bug: When portals spawned I went to 0,0 and now I can't go through a portal so it won't end
+- brad has two poisons on his spellbar
+- when portals spawned on us both we didn't get the spell pickup
+## Brad playtest
+- he likes having his name above his head even in singleplayer
 - How do i inspect things when I'm in spawn mode
-- trap radius too big
 - when someone else swaps with you should it move camera?
-- I can see him at 0,0 when he's choosing spawn and if he queues up a spwll it draws the green line
-- "targeting self" comes up when using steal mana which is true but confusing
 - multiplayer bug where it made a new level twice, see video
-- brad has two poisons on his spellbar
 - pull UI was left up when he sent the message while I was on another screen and I came back to it
-- when portals spawned on us both we didn't get the spell pickup
 - brad can't see if his spells will kill enemies until my spell completes
-- Game ending bug: When portals spawned I went to 0,0 and now I can't go through a portal so it won't end
 - idea: give mana to ally spell
 - need a boss  that does AOE damage
 ## Tasks
-- bug: arrow sticking in a person animation can be backwards
 - Improve out of range targeting: if any part of a unit is in range, then targeting it must be allowed
 ---
 - Standalone server backlog
     - When does stand alone server remove a room?
         - it appears that when all players leave, if one rejoins it's a new game
 - Record yourself playing with split audio for trailer
-    - make sure you disable the partial UI
 - decrease player unit move speed?
 ## Low hanging fruit
 - small bugs: